South Sound Environmental Issues Community Education Initiative

 Green Tacoma Partnership

-The university continues to partner with the Tahoma Audubon Society, Forterra, MetroParks, City of Tacoma, Pierce Conservation District and numerous community and business groups to support the comprehensive management and restoration plan for urban green space in Tacoma.
+The university continues to partner with Forterra, MetroParks, City of Tacoma, Pierce Conservation District and community groups to support the comprehensive management and restoration plan for urban green space in Tacoma.
 Tacoma’s urban green spaces are owned by a variety of government agencies and private landowners and more than a dozen community groups have formed to manage and/or restore such spaces.
 The work of the Green Tacoma Partnership ensures that these community efforts are executed with proper permits, guidance, and knowledge to ensure long-term effectiveness and success.
-For more information, please visit: http://www.cascadeland.org/stewardship/green-cities/green-tacoma-partnership-1
+Our students are involved in volunteer efforts to care for these spaces.

 Faculty Workshops on Sustainability in the Curriculum

 This Environmental Decision-Making and Policy Initiative has conducted faculty workshops on the integration of environmental sustainability into course work at Puget Sound.
-This event draws the participation of faculty members from many academic majors and programs.
+These events draw the participation of faculty members from many academic majors and programs.
 Events include presentation and discussion on the concept of sustainability and our university’s commitment under the Talloires Declaration, invited presenters on sustainability efforts on campus, and from the wider Pierce County community, and small group sessions designed to encourage development of new class content related to sustainability.
-The Puget Sound Center for Writing, Learning and Teaching has hosted a follow-up roundtable discussion on this topic for 18 faculty members on an annual basis.

 Tour on Toxic Issues in TacomaThe Institute partnered with the Washington Center at Evergreen State College, in 2009 to host a field trip focused on the Commencement Bay Superfund clean-up experience, environmental justice concerns and the story of Ruston's transition from "company town to condo village".
 Twenty-five faculty members from local colleges and universities in western Washington led by leaders from the City of Tacoma, Tacoma Pierce County Health Department, Citizens for a Healthy Bay and Solutions for Humanity, Community and Environment (environmental justice organization) participated in the field trip.